mainmatter/playbook/src/development-process/README.md

   asynchronous as much as possible.
 Give people time to finish what they're focused on, and to respond properly.
 Very rarely is anything so urgent to warrant full interruption.
-- Take advantage of rich media: screenshots, screen recordings, screenshares or even hand-drawn sketches can contribute to a better understanding of what you're trying to show or describe.
+- Take advantage of rich media: screenshots, screen recordings, screen shares or even hand-drawn sketches can contribute to a better understanding of what you're trying to show or describe.
 A screen recording of a delivered feature is always a hit.
-During calls, switch on your camera so people can see you - talking face to face rather than with audio only makes a big difference in communication style.
+During calls, switch on your camera so people can see you - talking face to face rather than with audio-only makes a big difference in communication style.

 ### Engineering

 Although Engineering and Design work together closely at all times, some of the techniques and practices differ simply because both professions deal with different subjects.
-We recommend following a number of established practices that have been adopted from the open source community for a smooth and effective engineering workflow.
+We recommend following several established practices that have been adopted from the open source community for a smooth and effective engineering workflow.